gabotronix/pxn-2119-msfs2020/README.md

 In FS2020, the PXN-2119 has no name.
 It's probably because the Windows 10 driver for it is not in English.
 I didn't find a way, in-game or otherwise, to export the controls to a file.
 So, this repo will have to be in the form of a documentation for now.

 # How To Use This Repository
 This repository contains files in Markdown format.
 Each one has button and axis assignments for a particular aircraft.
-Simply click on a file for the aircraft you like, then use it as a reference for your in-game control options in FS2020 > Options > Controls.
+Simply click on a file with an aircraft name above, then use it as a reference for your in-game control options in FS2020 > Options > Controls.
 You can search by Name or Input within the FS2020 control options.

 If you're just getting started like me, you might want to check out the controls for the Cessna 152.
 It's the aircraft used in the training lessons.